shubb/StarlingToMongo/README.md

 ## Configuration

 Destination database and Personal Auth Token must be set in the destination database before running.
+The configuration file config.json must be edited, with placeholder fields completed as described here.

 The configuration file has the following structure:
 ```JSON